Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Analysis strategy

 Once the events are separated into the \llSS and \lll channels, control regions (CRs) and signal regions (SRs) are defined by using different lepton and event requirements to enhance the fraction of certain backgrounds or the \ttW signal, respectively, in those regions.

 The signal regions are split into \llSS and \lll categories.
 The \lll events are required to have the sum of charges of selected leptons (total lepton charge) to be exactly $\pm 1$.
 Events are required to contain at least one \btight jet, or at least two \bloose jets.
-All \llSS events must have a dilepton invariant mass above 12~$\GeV$.
 If \lll events contain pairs of opposite-sign charge and same-flavour (OS-SF) leptons, all such pairs must satisfy requirements on the dilepton system mass of $\mllOSSF > 12$ $\GeV$ and $|\mllOSSF - m_Z| > 10$ \GeV.
 Additionally, \lll events must satisfy $|\mlll - m_Z| > 10$ \GeV.
 Leptons are ordered in \pt in the \llSS regions.
 In the \lll regions the lepton with opposite-sign charge is called the first lepton, followed by the two same-sign leptons.
 The \pt and identification requirements for each lepton in each category are optimised, accounting for the different likelihood of being non-prompt, and are summarised in Table~\ref{tab:selectionSR}.

 Events passing the \llSS and \lll signal region selections are separated into subcategories depending on whether the inclusive or differential \ttW cross-sections are being measured, as shown in Table~\ref{tab:selectionSR}.
 For the \ttW differential measurements, two \llSS and six \lll signal categories, based on the total lepton charge of the event and on the number of OS-SF lepton pairs in the \lll channel, are defined in Section~\ref{sec:diffxsec}.
 The inclusive \ttW measurement (see Section~\ref{sec:inclxsec}) is improved by assigning the preselected events to subcategories based on the total lepton charge, the lepton flavour, and the jet and $b$-jet multiplicities (\njets and \nbjets, respectively), where \nbjets is defined to be 2 or more if the events contain at least two \bloose jets, or 1 if the events contain exactly one \btight jet.
 As a result, the \ttW inclusive measurement is performed in 48 \llSS and 8 \lll signal categories.